-There’s something about this red-brown color that just suits every season, and this year the trend is still going strong into Winter.
+There’s something about the red-brown color of auburn that just suits every season, and this year the trend is still going strong into winter.
 Take it from Joico Global Artistic Guest Artist, Mark Mileti: "Auburn is always a tried-and-true trend tone," he says.
 "So much so that I find my blondes and brunettes who are color shy to even request warmer highs and lows to be infused in their chosen blonde or brunette.
 I find it pretty regular… Once the weather gets cooler, the hair color gets warmer."

 Meet the Expert